How to Build a Successful eCommerce Business: 3 Strategies that Work

 Mapping the digital journey from discovery to post-purchase support reveals gaps and opportunities for improvement.
 Visualising the journey helps prioritise enhancements that matter most to the consumer.

-AI Integration:
+AI Tool Integration:

 Employee Accessibility:

-To the point above about “human touchpoints”, there needs to be the ability for consumers to speak to a human when they need information that is not found in the digital journey.
-When this interaction occurs, you're likely to close a sale and gain new insight into what other content should be introduced into digital journeys.
+To the point above about “human touchpoints”, there needs to be the ability for consumers to speak to an employee (an actual human) when they need information that is not found in the digital journey.

-Principle #2.
+Strategic Principle #2.
 The 2 Foundational Technologies: Enable Consumer Journeys and Enrich Product Database

 1. An eCommerce platform to enable consumer journeys